 - What about short sequences of choices?
 How do you build those successfully and what considerations go into creating a good rhythm?

-- If instead of stand-alone choices, you’re thinking in terms of consistent game verbs, how do you use those moves to advance a story?
+- If instead of stand-alone choices, you’re thinking in terms of consistent game verbs and stats, how do you use those moves to advance a story?

 - Chris Crawford on Interactive Storytelling talks a good bit about game verbs in a story context, though I don’t always agree with his conclusions (and my review talks about how/why not)